jackd942/devslopes-swift-style-guide/README.markdown

 ```

 Markdown is supported in these comments and further information can be found online at [EricaSadun.com](http://ericasadun.com/2015/06/14/swift-header-documentation-in-xcode-7/) as well as [NSHipster.com](http://nshipster.com/swift-documentation/).

+### Jazzy Documentation Generator

+When code is commented with the HeaderDoc format, a command-line utility from Realm called Jazzy can be used to generate Apple style documentation in html format.
+Jazzy can be downloaded from their [GitHub Repo](https://github.com/realm/jazzy)

 ## Classes and Structures